ahmed19940121/universal-personas/README.md

 ## Why this exists

+Andrej Karpathy has a habit of teaching from first principles.
+When he explains a transformer, he doesn't hand you the API — he rebuilds the thing from scratch, in public, so you end up with a working mental model rather than a list of facts about it.
+The lesson generalises: *a real model beats any amount of surface knowledge, because the model generates the answers while the knowledge just lists them.*

+Persona work has the same property at its best.
+A great persona isn't a demographic snapshot or a job-title dossier; it's a model of **how someone thinks**, portable enough to apply to any product or context they encounter.
+Given a clean model, you can derive the surface facts — what they'll tolerate, what will frustrate them, what they'll pay for — without having to memorise them.

-Most persona frameworks are **job-title-centric** — "The CTO," "The Frontend Developer," "The Marketing Manager."
-They stop being useful the moment you step outside the industry they were built for, and they age poorly because roles drift faster than motivations do.
+Most persona frameworks don't have this property.
+They're **job-title-centric** — "The CTO," "The Frontend Developer," "The Marketing Manager" — and they stop being useful the moment you step outside the industry they were built for.
+They also age poorly, because job titles drift faster than human motivations do.

-This repository adapts [Cliff Simpkins' excellent **dev-personas**](https://github.com/cliff-simpkins/dev-personas) framework into something portable.
-Simpkins built five motivation-centric archetypes for developers.
-I've generalised them to any human using modern tools — particularly AI tools, content platforms, and new products where the *job title* of the user tells you almost nothing useful about how to serve them.
+This framework tries to work from first principles instead.
+Five archetypes, two axes, and a structural rule that context (industry, seniority, domain) lives in sub-personas rather than in the parent definitions.
+What you end up with is a model you can apply to anyone using any tool — particularly AI tools, content platforms, and new products, where the job title of the user tells you almost nothing useful about how to serve them.

-The axes, the structure, and the underlying insight are his.
-The universalisation is mine.

 ---